bubahaze/bubahaze/README.md

  - I love music 🎵.
 I played oboe, sax, violin and piano, I played in a band (composing music to old movies) but I couldn't commit enough time for it, so I had to drop.
  - I'm polish rap music freak, I could talk hours about it 🥰<br>
  - I have traveled quite a lot (mostly Asia.
 I spend a wonderful time studying abroad in Kerala, India, but I think my strongest experience was visiting North Korea 🇰🇵.
+  <br><br>
+  So, if you are already here, **I really appreciate it**.
+You gave me more than one second of your life to get to know me.
+Regardless of whether we will ever meet each other, I wish you a good day and be happy.
+Life is short and precious.
 </details>